-- 1. Add New User (Alice) - a.
+1. Add New User

+- a.
 Log on to Hue as the administrator. - b.
+Click the Administration drop-down menu and select Manage Users. - c.
+In the Hue Users page, click Add user and specify the following: - Type the Username. - Type the user's password in the New Password text box. - Re-type the user's password. - Select the Create home directory check box if you want a home directory created for the user. - Click Next. - Specify the user's First name, Last name, Email address, and the Groups that the user is a member of.

+- Specify whether the user is Active and if you want to grant the user Superuser status. - Click Add user. - d.
+Log out as the administrator and log in as the new user you just created.

+2. Save Hive Query

+a.
+In the top right corner of the page, select <user_name> > Hue Administration > Step 2: Examples:

-Open the Administration drop down sand select Manage Users. - c.
-Click Add user and follow the three steps. - Add a username (for example, "Alice") and password and click Next. - Ensure Alice belongs to the default group and click Next. - Give Alice Superuser status (for Hue, not HDFS) and click Add user. - d.
-Log out as the administrator and log on as Alice. - 2.
-Save Hive Query (customers.sql) - a.
-Go to About Hue > Quick Start by clicking the Hue logo. - b.
-Click the Examples tab ("Step 2"). - c.
-Click download Hive to install sample databases. - d.
-Go to the Metastore Manager (or Data Browser > Metastore Tables). - e.
-Click the default database and customers (sample) table. - f.
-Click Browse Data to automatically generate a select \ query in the Hive editor. - g.
-Run the query with your cursor in the editor and CTRL + Enter, or by clicking the Run icon - h.
-Save the query as customers.sql by clicking the Save icon \(\bigsim\). - i.
-View the guery on the Saved Queries tab in the Hive editor.
+- b.
+Click download Hive to install sample databases. - c.
+In the left panel, click the default database and the customers sample table. - d.
+Click Query > Editor > Hive to load the Hive SQL editor. - e.
+Drag the customers table onto the Hive editor and select SELECT FROM ... to automatically generate a SELECT query in the editor. - f.
+Run the query by placing your cursor in the editor and pressing CTRL + Enter, or by clicking the Run icon . - g.
+Save the query as customers.sql by clicking the Save icon ... - h.
+View the guery on the Saved Queries tab in the Hive editor:

-Hue Custom Databases

-3. Save Oozie Workflow (Customers Workflow)
+3. Save Oozie Workflow